-Even if you’re not trying to beat out competition, customers increasingly expect in-the-moment, real-time interactions with brands, and speed is essential to make that happen.
+Even if you’re not trying to beat out competition, customers increasingly expect in-the-moment, real-time interactions with brands.
+That makes speed essential.

 What levels of customer segmentation and message personalization are possible?

-Personalized push notifications perform better, so you want to be able to make them targeted as possible.
+Personalized push notifications perform better, so you want to be able to make your mobile messaging as targeted as possible.
 Each push notification service will handle audience segmentation and message personalization differently.
 Urban Airship offers unlimited tagging and segmentation.
 We also make it simple to segment in our user-friendly Message Composer tool, so you can create messaging — and automated workflows for segmented, personalized messaging — easily.

 Will you be able to create and send interactive push notifications?

 Interactive notifications — button pairs, social sharing and more — are a fantastic way to accelerate learning about your users.
 By capturing how users respond to your content — what they like and don’t like — you can target and retarget your audience to better meet them in their mobile moments.
 Interactive notifications are so useful it’s good to know whether the push notification services providers you’re considering offers interactive functionality out of the box.

 If you’re brand new to mobile messaging, you might want to check out our cheat sheet on push notifications: what are they, what do they do best, and what terms you’ll want to know as you navigate potential push notification service partners.

 Does the provider offer any tools for reaching app users who aren't opted in to push notifications (which can be up to 50% of app users)?